 The Prado 150 Series launched September 2010, the fourth generation, came in five and three door styles, with 14 variations.
 Vehicle Stability Control on all models.
 Constant 4WD and anti-skid braking.

-Despite its branding, which includes LandCruiser in its title, the Prado is not its bigger 4WD brother when it has a load behind it.
+Despite its branding, which includes LandCruiser in its title, the Prado is not the Prado's bigger 4WD brother when it has a load behind it.

 The three-door automatic turbo-diesel lists a fuel economy of 8.3 l/100km.